-This visualization shows the sea surface temperatures during Hurricane Rita.
-The data is from Septemeber 17 through 22, 2005.
+This visualization shows the cold water trail left by Hurricane Katrina.
+The data is from August 23 through 30, 2005.
 The colors on the ocean represent the sea surface temperatures, and satellite images of the hurricane clouds are laid over the temperatures to clearly show the hurricane positions.
 Orange and red depict regions that are 82 degrees F and higher, where the ocean is warm enough for hurricanes to form.
 Hurricane winds are sustained by the heat energy of the ocean, so the ocean is cooled as the hurricane passes and the energy is extracted to power the winds.
 The sea surface temperatures are 3-day moving averages based on the AMSR-E instrument on the Aqua satellite, while the cloud images were taken by the Imager on the GOES-12 satellite.

 GCMD keywords can be found on the Internet with the following citation: